elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/arrow-functions.md

 ---

-### If there are no arguments in an arrow function do you need to add the parentheses?
+### If there are no arguments in an arrow function, do you need to add the parentheses?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, if there are no arguments, then the parentheses should be present in your arrow function.
-Otherwise, it will throw a syntax error.
+Otherwise, it throws a syntax error.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />